splunk-soar-connectors/threatconnect/release_notes/unreleased.md

 **Unreleased**
-* Updated API Support V2 to V3
+* Replaced API support from V2 to V3